solidjs-community/solid-aria/README.md

 - [breadcrumbs](./packages/breadcrumbs/) - Provides the behavior and accessibility implementation for a breadcrumbs component.
 - [link](./packages/link/) - Provides the behavior and accessibility implementation for a link component.
+- [pagination](./packages/pagination/) - Provides the behavior and accessibility implementation for a pagination component.

 ### Feedback